 You may struggle to figure out maths on paper but that doesn’t mean you can’t be great at maths.
 Everyone can!

 Another one of my dreams is for the children we teach at iCodeRobots to be able to perhaps build bionic arms and legs in the future.
 My great grandfather lost his arm in an accident and he would have loved a cool bionic arm!

 After hearing how their Meccanoid G15 KS personal robot helped get me into robots at the age of four, I was so excited when Spin Master asked if I’d like to try out their brand new Meccano M.A.X.
 Robot and they said I was the first kid in Britain to have one which was really cool!

-M.A.X. is the most advanced Meccano robot to date, with impressive robotics technology, Artificial Intelligence learning, customizable programming, Infrared Navigation and customizable apps to create a one of a kind personal assistant and bring M.A.X. to life.
+M.A.X. is the most advanced Meccano robot to date, with impressive robotics technology, Artificial Intelligence learning, customisable programming, Infrared Navigation and customisable apps to create a one of a kind personal assistant and bring M.A.X. to life.
 It’s definitely going to be great fun for all my fellow robot fans out there and the lucky kids who win them in the National Young Mathematicians’ Awards competition!

 For more details on the new Meccano M.A.X.
 Robot, please contact Spin Master on 01628 535000.

 If Callum’s story has inspired your young mathematician, why not speak to your primary school about entering a team to our free maths competition?